 Kickboxing is an individual multi-discipline sport that makes use of the body’s full range of motion and challenges the athlete both physically and mentally.
-The primary disciplines are split into Mat Sports and Ring Sports:
+The primary disciplines are split into Mat Sports, Forms and Ring Sports:

-Mat Sports – Semi-Contact (aka Points), Light-Contact (aka Continuous) and Forms.
+Mat Sports – Semi-Contact (aka Points) and Light-Contact (aka Continuous).

 Ring Sports – Full Contact and K1.